 2. Your Bearing is Rotating Faster Than the Grease Rating

-If your bearing is rotating faster than the grease rating, the thickener won’t have time to re-adhere after the ball (or another rolling element) passes over it, causing the bearing to overheat.
+If your bearing is rotating faster than the grease rating, the oil won’t have time to re-adhere with the thickener after the ball (or another rolling element) passes over it, causing the bearing to overheat.

 3. Your System is Too Hot or Too Cold

 If the system temperature is too high, the viscosity of the grease can decrease drastically which prevents the grease from staying where it’s needed in the bearing.